kbcovingtonjr/Aerospace-Software-Final-Project/Part_1/README.md

 How to Compile/Run:
 ------
-To run the entire Part II code, which runs the code multiple times using 1, 2 4, and 8:
+To run the entire Part I code:
 **> make**
 **> matMult 1**  (for un-optimized case)
 **> matMult 2**  (for optimized case)